Hong Kong is currently being ruled by the barbarian Beijing regime not because

 born in 1953 and a native of Guangdong, was a division chief of staff before

-he came to Hong Kong in 1997 to serve as chief of logistics department, and
+he left China for Hong Kong in 1997 to serve as chief of logistics

-then chief of staff, of PLA Hong Kong Garrison.
-Afterward, Li returned to
+department, and then chief of staff, of PLA Hong Kong Garrison.
+Afterward,

 Guangzhou Military Region.